For Your Approval

 Mary has a wonderful capsule description of the books: "Jade is a space mercenary who can't always find a convenient war to fight, so in between she works as a bouncer at an interspecies bar and grill."

 The first two books have already seen print.
-(Actually, since ZEN PIRATES takes place three years after AFFAIR OF HONOR, there's room to squeeze several more books between them.
-It may turn out that ZEN PIRATES is second only in terms of publication date.)
+(Actually, since Zen Pirates takes place three years after Affair of Honor, there's room to squeeze several more books between them.
+It may turn out that Zen Pirates is second only in terms of publication date.)
 Mary and I have plenty of ideas for more stories.
-Unfortunately, a variety of factors has conspired against us, most noticeably Mary's Carpal Tunnel Syndrome and subsequent nerve damage which makes it almost impossible for her to type anything.
+Unfortunately, a variety of factors has conspired against us, most noticeably Mary's Carpal Tunnel Syndrome and subsequent nerve damage which makes it almost impossible for her to type anything, and a "minor" stroke in 2001.
 With current improvements in speech-recognition software, we're hoping that soon Mary will be able to get back to production, and Jade's story will continue to be told.
 We're glad there are other people who seem to love her as much as we do, and we don't want to disappoint them.

 TIDBIT: The basic idea of the second book came while we were watching The Pirate Movie on cable television.
 The Pirate King (Ted Hamilton, I've been informed by a helpful reader) is telling the heroine (Kristy MacNichols) that he and his men aren't really a bad sort; they don't really kill and rape and pillage, it's all just illusory.
 She looks at him and says, "You're Zen pirates?"
 That's why we tell the IRS that we're deducting our bills for cable TV.
 It's research.
 Who knows where a good idea will come from?

-The first two books, JADE DARCY AND THE AFFAIR OF HONOR and JADE DARCY AND THE ZEN PIRATES, have been reprinted in both electronic and paperback format.
-The new edition of AFFAIR contains the original nightmare scene we wrote for the first chapter, not the namby-pamby one that the editor forced us to put in the first printed edition.
+The new edition of Affair contains the original nightmare scene we wrote for the first chapter, not the namby-pamby one that the editor forced us to put in the first printed edition.
 Fans of the book may want to get a new copy just for the restored scene.
 (Or maybe they won't.)
-The cover for the new edition of Affair was designed by Mary.
-For details on purchasing it, please visit Parsina Press.
+The cover for the new editions were designed by Mary.